mackeian/gic/README.md

 1. Go to *"--Screen"* label
 2. Select one or multiple emails
 3. Add the label *"--Disallow"* to the selected emails
+1. *(The marked email's will soon be removed from the screening label automatically.)*
-4. From now on, the senders will **not** end up in your Inbox or Screen, but be archived directly once received.
+5. **From now on:** the senders will **not** end up in your Inbox or Screen, but be archived directly once received.

 ### Technically: How does it work ?
 * **Allow & Disallow**